 Keep Your Delaware S Corp Compliant

-After forming your business and electing to be taxed as an S corp, you will want to make sure that you follow state laws in order to keep your Delaware S corporation compliant.
-Each year you will need to pay your annual franchise tax and pay any state and local taxes.
+After you form your business and elect to have the IRS tax it as an S corp, you’ll want to ensure you follow Delaware state laws in order to keep it compliant.
+This’ll require you to pay your annual franchise tax as well as all applicable state and local taxes each year.

 Delaware S Annual Franchise Tax

-Since your Delaware S corp is technically an LLC taxed as an S crop, you will still need to pay Delaware’s annual franchise tax.
-This is a $300 flat-rate tax due each year to the Delaware Division of Corporations.
+Because your Delaware S corp is, technically, an LLC taxed as an S corp, you’ll need to pay Delaware’s annual franchise tax.
+This is a $300 flat-rate tax due by June 1 each year to the Delaware Division of Corporations.